Nouns and vocabulary

 Objective

-To explore the meaning of simple, everyday nouns and how they relate to your experience of the world.
+To explore the meaning of simple, everyday nouns, and how they relate to your experience of the world.

-Things like a chair, a fork, a dog, a horse, a house, a kennel, a girl, a nurse, a boy and a policeman are something that we can see and touch.
+Nouns like a chair, a fork, a dog, a horse, a house, a kennel, a girl, a nurse, a boy and a policeman are all things that we can see and touch.
 They exist in reality and are observable.
-The names for them are concrete nouns.
-Other nouns refer to things which we cannot see or touch like happiness or time.
-Such nouns are abstract nouns.
+They are all examples of concrete nouns.

 The box below contains concrete nouns and abstract nouns.
 Can you sort them into the correct group?